quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ### Application-Limited Connections

-A congestion controller that is limited by the congestion window relies upon receiving acknowledgements to send additional data into the network.
-An increase in acknowledgement delay increases the delay in sending data, which can reduce the achieved throughput.
-Congestion window growth can also depend upon receiving acknowledgements.
-This can be particularly significant in slow start ({{Section 7.3.1 of QUIC-RECOVERY}}), when delaying acknowledgements can delay the increase in congestion window and can create larger packet bursts.
+A congestion controller that is limited by the congestion window relies upon receiving acknowledgments to send additional data into the network.
+An increase in acknowledgment delay increases the delay in sending data, which can reduce the achieved throughput.
+Congestion window growth can also depend upon receiving acknowledgments.
+This can be particularly significant in slow start ({{Section 7.3.1 of QUIC-RECOVERY}}), when delaying acknowledgments can delay the increase in congestion window and can create larger packet bursts.

-If the sender is application-limited, acknowledgements can be delayed unnecessarily when entering idle periods.
+If the sender is application-limited, acknowledgments can be delayed unnecessarily when entering idle periods.
 Therefore, if no further data is buffered to be sent, a sender can send an IMMEDIATE_ACK frame with the last data packet before an idle period to avoid waiting for the ack delay.

-If there are no inflight packets, no acknowledgements will be received for at least a round trip when sending resumes.
-The Max Ack Delay and Ack-Eliciting Threshold values used by the receiver can further delay acknowledgements.
-In this case, the sender can include an IMMEDIATE_ACK or ACK_FREQUENCY frame in the first Ack-Eliciting packet to avoid waiting for substantially more than a round trip for an acknowledgement.
+If there are no inflight packets, no acknowledgments will be received for at least a round trip when sending resumes.
+The Max Ack Delay and Ack-Eliciting Threshold values used by the receiver can further delay acknowledgments.
+In this case, the sender can include an IMMEDIATE_ACK or ACK_FREQUENCY frame in the first Ack-Eliciting packet to avoid waiting for substantially more than a round trip for an acknowledgment.

 ## Burst Mitigation

-Receiving an acknowledgement can allow a sender to release new packets into the network.
+Receiving an acknowledgment can allow a sender to release new packets into the network.
 If a sender is designed to rely on the timing of peer acknowledgments ("ACK clock"), delaying acknowledgments can cause undesirable bursts of data into the network.
 In keeping with Section 7.7 of {{QUIC-RECOVERY}}, a sender